oasisprotocol/docs/docs/general/manage-tokens/staking-and-delegating.md

 ## Rewards and Tokenomics

-Mining rewards vary over the course of the Network.
+Staking rewards vary over the course of the Network.
 In the first four years rewards will range between 20-2% over time.
 More [here](/oasis-network-primer/token-metrics-and-distribution#staking-incentives).

 ## How to Stake and Delegate